hank880907/weeding-robot/readme.md

 ![Software structure](https://eng-git.canterbury.ac.nz/jhw83/weeding-robot/-/raw/master/weeding_robot_description/pictures/Software_structure.svg)

 Note that the software only works in simulation only currently.
+The TF from odom to base_footprint was published by an ekf node.
+So the code for publishing TF in the ROS arduino bridge package was commented out.

 TF: